 In a large mixing bowl, toss together the raisins, diced celery and diced apples.
 Add 1/2 of the toasted pumpkin seeds.
 Reserve remaining pumpkin seeds for serving.

-In a small mixing bowl, combine the Pumpkin Seed Butter, lemon juice, salt, and cinnamon.
+In a small mixing bowl, combine the Seed Butter, lemon juice, salt, and cinnamon.
 Slowly add the water, stirring continuously to make a smooth sauce.
-Pour the Pumpkin Seed Butter sauce over the apple mixture and toss to coat.
+Pour the Seed Butter sauce over the apple mixture and toss to coat.

 Sprinkle the remaining toasted pumpkin seeds over the top of the salad when ready to serve.